How to Do Your Own Museum Scavenger Hunt

 To consider the prize pool, you can do various things.
 Don’t simply demand that everyone finish the hunt, because that will be unrealistic for some of your hunters.
 Set a minimum standard of discovered clues, and help everyone along to ensure that the prize doesn’t elude those who are working just as hard.

 While the aim of the museum scavenger hunt is fun and education, one of the biggest benefits of doing any scavenger hunt is that it promotes teamwork.
+Creating randomized teams is a great way for people who might not know each other very well to bond.
 Hunts are wonderful activities that help us learn more about the world and each other, and you want to make sure that everyone is joining in.

 At The End Of The Day, It’s About Each Other

 The conclusion of your museum scavenger hunt should be positive all around.
-If you’re looking for more engaging hunts (or don’t have the time or energy to fully craft one yourself), cityHUNT Scavenger Hunts are a great way to get the party going.
-No matter who the hunt is for, they are a great way for us to spend time together right now.
+No matter who the hunt is for, they are a great way for us to spend time together and to encourage team building.
 Museum scavenger hunts are spectacular learning experiences and can help us reacquaint ourselves with forgotten aspects of the planet and ourselves.